puncture wound is a forceful injury caused by a sharp, pointed object that

 you have a puncture wound:

-- Determine whether any part of the object that
+- Determine if any part of the object that

 caused the wound is still in the wound, such as a splinter or